-Whether it’s dieting, working through boring tasks, or sticking to an exercise plan, willpower seems to be required in every facet of life.
+Whether it’s dieting, working through boring tasks, or building good habits (like sticking to an exercise plan), willpower seems to be required in every facet of life.
 And the more you’ve got, it seems, the better off you are.

-The science of willpower is a bit confusing.
+The science of willpower is a bit confusing, however.
 It’s currently under intense scrutiny, after years of every study seemingly agreeing with how willpower works.
 Let’s explore what we know (and don’t know) about willpower, and what this means for getting your work done and avoiding temptation.